The evolution of accretor stars in binary systems due to accretion of increasingly helium-rich material: Numerical method

 \section{Numerical method}

 To model the detailed response of the binary, we use a modified version of the Cambridge STARS code, which was first described in \citet{Eggleton:1971} and was last comprehensively described in \citet{Stancliffe:2009}.
-It simultaneously solves the equations of structure and evolution of both stars, and the orbital parameters.
-This code is being improved upon to in the future potentially include in the Binary Population and Spectral Synthesis \citep[BPASS;][]{Eldridge:2017} code suite.
-We note that the last common version of the Cambridge STARS code between the BPASS v2.2 models and those from this code was described in \citet{Eldridge:2004a} and \citet{Eldridge:2004b}.
+It simultaneously solves the equations of structure and evolution of both stars and the orbital parameters.
+We detail how we have modified the Cambridge STARS code below.